symfony-cmf/symfony-cmf-docs/bundles/simple_cms.rst

 For a simple example installation of the bundle check out the `Symfony CMF Standard Edition`_

-You can find an introduction to the bundle in the `Getting started`_ section.
+You can find an introduction to the bundle in the :doc:`Getting started <../book/simplecms>` section.

 The `CMF website`_ is another application using the SimpleCmsBundle.